adityasolanki205/Batch-Processing-using-Dataproc/README.md

 Below are the steps to setup the enviroment and run the codes:

 1. **Setup**: First we will have to setup free google cloud account which can be done [here](https://cloud.google.com/free).
 Then we need to Download the data from [German Credit Risk](https://www.kaggle.com/uciml/german-credit).
-It will include 2 csv files, train.csv and test.csv.
-We will rename either of the files as titanic.csv.
+We have included it in the data folder in the repository

 2. **Cloning the Repository to Cloud SDK**: We will have to copy the repository on Cloud SDK using below command: